-Posted by Center for Decision Research on July 9, 2019
+Posted by Roman Family Center for Decision Research on July 9, 2019

 Strangers commonly ignore each other on their daily commutes.
 According to Nicholas Epley, John Templeton Keller Professor of Behavioral Science at the University of Chicago Booth School of Business, this phenomenon is likely due to people’s concern for how others view them: people believe speaking to others will be awkward, so they avoid doing so.
 Epley has found, however, that this worry is misplaced, and leads people to miss out on the kinds of social interactions that improve their happiness and wellbeing.

 In 2014, Epley partnered with Juliana Schroeder—an assistant professor at the University of California, Berkeley, Haas School of Business who earned her PhD from the Booth School of Business—in order to conduct research aimed at discovering just how much people actually benefit from spontaneous social interaction with strangers.
 They discovered that while study participants believed only around 40% of strangers on public transit would be willing to speak with them, in practice every person approached by a study participant was willing to do so.

 In their paper, "Mistakenly Seeking Solitude," published in the Journal of Experimental Psychology, Epley and Schroeder demonstrated how people, to their surprise, enjoy connecting with strangers, and how social behavior is an essential part of being human.

 Upon completion of the study, the researchers found that “commuters on a train into downtown Chicago reported a significantly more positive commute when they connected with a stranger than when they sat in solitude, yet they predicted precisely the opposite pattern of experiences.”